This delicious Chile ancho and braised steak sandwich is not just your average sandwich!

 8 bolillo rolls

-1. Remove the stems and seeds from the chile ancho.
-Transfer to a glass bowl, cover with water and cook in the microwave for 6 to 7 minutes. remove from microwave, stir and set aside to steep for a few minutes.
+Remove the stems and seeds from the ancho chiles.
+Transfer to a glass bowl, cover with water and cook in the microwave for 6 to 7 minutes.
+Remove from microwave, stir and set aside to steep for a few minutes

-2. Roughly chop the tomatoes, onion, and garlic, transfer to the blender.
+Roughly chop the tomatoes, onion, and garlic; transfer to the blender.
 Drain the liquid from the chile ancho and add it to the blender, along with the cumin, bouillon, water, 1 teaspoon of salt, and ½ teaspoon pepper.
 Blend on high until smooth, taste for salt and set aside.

-4. You can serve the beef as-is with rice and beans or you can make steak sandwiches.
+You can serve the beef as-is with rice and beans or you can make steak sandwiches.
 For sandwiches, I like to use bolillo rolls, top beef with thin slices of mozzarella and heat under the broiler just until cheese melts.
 Top with your favorite salsa or chimichurri sauce.
-Yields up to 8 sandwiches.